andypeng93/Heart_Disease_Classification/README.md

 4) Age & Maximum Heart Rate - As you get older, your maximum heart rate goes down.
 We can see that individuals that have heart disease tend to be older and have a lower maximum heart rate.

 Our modeling shows that a regular XGBoost is the best model for our problem.
 This is because we want a model that generates a high recall value in order to minimize the chances of false negatives.
-Being that heart disease is really serious, it would be dangerous if we wrongly classify a person with no heart disease when they indeed do have heart disease.
+Being that heart disease is extremely serious, mistakenly classifying a patient as false negative can be very dangerous.

 ## Limitations & Next Steps